Aditya Patel: Indian Racing League

-In 2019, with fellow Indian driver, Armaan Ebrahim, Aditya created the X1 Racing, the world's first professional franchise-based motorsport league.
-In 2021, Aditya and Armaan, along with their partners at RPPL, launched the Formula Regional Indian Championship as well as the F4 Indian Championship that will run along the all new Indian Racing League in 2022 across 4 cities over 5 weekends.
+In 2019, with fellow Indian driver, Armaan Ebrahim, Patel created the X1 Racing, the world's first professional franchise-based motorsport league.
+In 2021, Patel and Ebrahim, along with their partners at RPPL, launched the Formula Regional Indian Championship as well as the F4 Indian Championship that would run along the all new Indian Racing League in 2022 across four cities over five weekends.